TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-When entering the.ssh directory, we see the typical files, including the authorized_keys, which helps us to verify that the owner of the id_rsa is the user "htb".
+When entering the .ssh directory, we see the `typical files`, including the `authorized_keys`, which helps us to verify that the owner of the id_rsa is the user `"htb"`.

 Once this is known, we proceed to connect to the Victim Machine with the id_rsa: